AmauryvanKeste/DeepWineLearning/README.md

 Here I use the keras_tuner library's RandomSearch to look for the ideal combination of number of layers, number of neurons and learning rate.
 I also use different optimizers (Adam / SGD / RMSprop) and variations in number of epochs and splitting sizes.
+In order to avoid overfitting and to avoid losing time I add an EarlyStopping setting the monitor val_score, direction max.

 | Model nr | acc train | acc test | Target       | Feat eng     | Num classes | test_size    | Norm | Opt     | Num hidden | input layer | output layer | activation | epochs | loss     |
 |----------|-----------|----------|--------------|--------------|-------------|--------------|------|---------|------------|-------------|--------------|------------|--------|----------|